olcf/olcf-user-docs/quantum/frequently_asked_quantum_questions.rst

 How do I access the OLCF quantum computing resources?
 =====================================================
-Applications for both Quantum Computing projects and quantum user accounts can be found on the quantum accounts documentation :ref:`quantum-access` page.
+Applications for both Quantum Computing projects and quantum user accounts can be found on the quantum accounts documentation :ref:`quantum_access` page.

 What happens after I apply for access to QCUP?